Samsung's software update to turn older Galaxy phones into IoT devices

-San Francisco, April 21 (IANS) Samsung on Wednesday launched a new software update that will allow consumers to convert their older Galaxy smartphones to various types of Internet of Things (IoT) devices.
+San Francisco: Samsung on Wednesday launched a new software update that will allow consumers to convert their older Galaxy smartphones to various types of Internet of Things (IoT) devices.

 The feature will be available for all Galaxy S, Note and Z smartphones that were released from 2018 onwards and run Android 9 and above.
 More devices will be supported under the programme in the future.